Protecting Elderly Family Members – What Can You Do?

 There are several options that can be easily put into place if you think you or your loved one may be at risk.

-1. Trusted contact forms: Most custodians such as Vanguard, Schwab, Fidelity, TD, etc., offer trusted contact forms.
-You can list a trusted friend or family member who can be contacted if there is any suspicion of financial exploitation.
+- Trusted contact forms: Most custodians such as Vanguard, Schwab, Fidelity, TD, etc., offer trusted contact forms, where you can list a trusted friend or family member who can be contacted if there is any suspicion of financial exploitation.
 This person has the right to confirm your contact information, health status, and the identity of any legal guardian, trustee, or power of attorney.
 The trusted contact will not be able to view your account information or execute transactions.
-You would probably want to make sure this person knows that they are listed as a trusted contact so they are not taken off guard.
+You would probably want to make sure this person knows that they are listed as a trusted contact.

 Having viewing access is also a good way to monitor your loved ones’ spending habits – usually, an unexpected or unexplained change can indicate a potential problem.